jarviscanada/jarvis_data_eng_BrandonWong/README.md

 ## Highlighted Projects
-**Mini-C Compiler from Scratch** [[GitHub](Upon Request)]: Built a Java compiler to transform a subset of the C language into machine code, achieving an 80% test pass rate.
-Designed a Lexer, Parser and Semantic Analyzer to transform a valid program to an Intermediate Representation.
-Developed a Code Generator and Register Allocator to convert the IR of a program to MIPS assembly code.
-Formulated and implemented detailed JUnit tests for the compiler, achieving 72% code coverage and reducing maintenance costs by 20% through early bug detection.
+**Mini-C Compiler from Scratch**: This project is a Java compiler to transform a subset of the C language into machine code, achieving an 80% test pass rate.
+The project consists of a Lexer, Parser and Semantic Analyzer to transform a valid program to an Intermediate Representation.
+Furthermore, I developed a Code Generator and Register Allocator to convert the IR of a program to MIPS assembly code.
+Lastly, I wrapped the compiler with JUnit tests for the compiler, achieving 72% code coverage and reducing maintenance costs by 20% through early bug detection.

-**Customer Relation Management Systems** [[GitHub](Upon Request)]: Created a CRM system to track and manage 20+ potential prospects and existing clients with consultancy services.
-Designed the client-side platform to allow users to manage prospects and to customize the client acquisition workflow.
-Collaborated with a team of four to implement the server-side infrastructure to manage data persistence and task automation defined by users.
+**Customer Relation Management Systems**: This project is a CRM system to track and manage 20+ potential prospects and existing clients with consultancy services.
+I designed the client-side platform to allow users to manage prospects and to customize the client acquisition workflow.
+Also, I collaborated with a team of four to implement the server-side infrastructure to manage data persistence and task automation defined by users.

-**Gomoku MCTS AI Agent using Parallel Schemes** [[GitHub](Upon Request)]: Designed and compared the performance of the Monte Carlo Tree Search algorithm utilizing Root and Leaf parallelization schemes on the game of Gomoku.
+**Gomoku MCTS AI Agent using Parallel Schemes**: This project is designed to compare the performance of the Monte Carlo Tree Search algorithm utilizing Root and Leaf parallelization schemes on the game of Gomoku.
+I organized build scripts to validate the algorithm's performance on Windows CUDA machines.

 ## Professional Experiences